Skip Navigation Website Accessibility

 • Playing musical instruments makes physical demands on kids.
 Does your child have the appropriate physical development and fine motor control to play an instrument or sing?

-• Does your child regularly engage in musical games, in pre-school or another group setting?
+• Does your child regularly engage in musical games, in school or another group setting?

 • Can your child focus on one thing for at least 20 minutes?

 • Has your child had adequate musical exposure?
-Can he or she keep a steady beat, identify wrong notes in a familiar song, and repeat basic rhythm and pitch patterns?
+Can they keep a steady beat, identify wrong notes in a familiar song, and repeat basic rhythm and pitch patterns?
 (If not, we suggest working on these concepts before beginning formal lessons.)

 • Are you able to commit to taking your child to lessons on a regular basis?